Victorian-Bioinformatics-Consortium/degust/README.md

 ## <a id='backend'></a>Full installation

-Requirements:

-  * GHC 6.12 or later
-  * Python
-  * CoffeeScript

-It can be installed as an apache CGI site, or run in "dev" mode using a standalone python server.
-Here we describe how to run in "dev" mode.

 ## Run tests locally

 There are javascript tests which can be run locally.
 Ensure you have compiled the CoffeeScript: